mespe/mespe.github.io/content/post/burnout.md

 ### Confusing quantity with quality

-Academia rewards people for doing a lot of things.
+Academia rewards people for doing a plethora of things.
 I learned this firsthand when I sat on a hiring committee as the graduate student rep.
 The first stage consisted of ranking the candidates according to publication quantity, and those below a threshold were disqualified.
+Below 2 publications per year?
+You're out.
 The quality of those publications was not considered until much later.
 Some candidates with poor quality work made it further in the process than those with better work.